myDevicesIoT/cayenne-docs/docs/GETTINGSTARTED.md

 #### Connect the ESP8266 to your PC/Mac via data-capable USB cable.

-Connect the USB cable to both the USB port on the computer and the board.
+Connect your ESP module to your computer using a USB to Serial FTDI or console cable.

 #### Configure Arduino IDE